 Before you get started, here are a few things to keep in mind:

 - Deletions will not be picked up and imported.
-However, suspending a user in your Google Apps account will be picked up as a deactivation within Small Improvements.
+However, suspending a user in your Google Workspace account will be picked up as a deactivation within Small Improvements.
 Please refer to Google Support regarding suspensions.

 - You will need to send a welcome email manually.

 Click Integrations > Google Workspace to get started.

 - Before using the integration, you need to have a Google Workspace account, a Small Improvements account, and you need to be an administrator in your Google account and a Tech Admin in Small Improvements.
 You should also ask Small Improvements staff for a subdomain for your SI account (so you can access SI at https://yourcompany.small-improvements.com).